Anne S. Bassett

 Anne Susan Bassett CM is a Canadian psychiatrist, specifically in mental behaviour.
 She is a full professor and Canada Research Chair in Schizophrenia Genetics and Genomic Disorders at University of Toronto.
 Bassett is also a Clinician Scientist at CAMH and a Senior Scientist at the Toronto General Research Institute.
 As a result of her work in psychiatry, Bassett was awarded a Distinguished Fellowship from the American Psychiatric Association.

+She was appointed as a Member of the Order of Canada in 2023.
+She currently resides in Toronto.